 When VCC is ramped from 0V, the RESET output is high impedance until VCC reaches 1.4V, at which point RESET goes low.
 All other outputs are high impedance until VCC reaches 2.7V, then the flash contents are copied into register memory.
-This takes 150μs (max) after which the outputs assume their programmed states.
+This takes 150 μ s (max) after which the outputs assume their programmed states.

-Programming the MAX16067 in Circuit
+Programming the MAX16068 in Circuit

-The MAX16067 can be programmed in the application circuit by taking into account the following points during circuit design:
+The MAX16068 can be programmed in the application circuit by taking into account the following points during circuit design:

-- The MAX16067 needs to be powered from an intermediate voltage bus or auxiliary voltage supply so programming can occur even when the board's power supplies are off.
-This could also be achieved by using ORing diodes so that power can be provided through the programming connector. - The SMBus or JTAG bus lines should not connect through a bus multiplexer powered from a voltage rail controlled by the MAX16067.
-If the device needs to be controlled by an on-board μP, consider connecting the μP to one bus (such as SMBus) and use the other bus for in-circuit programming. - An unprogrammed MAX16067's EN_OUT_s go high impedance.
-Ensure that this does not cause undesired circuit behavior.
-If necessary, connect pulldown resistors to prevent power supplies from turning on.
+- The MAX16068 needs to be powered from an intermediate voltage bus or an auxiliary voltage supply so programming can occur even when the board's power supplies are off.
+This could also be achieved by using ORing diodes so that power can be provided through the programming connector. - The SMBus or JTAG bus lines should not connect through a bus multiplexer powered from a voltage rail controlled by the MAX16068.
+If the device needs to be controlled by an on-board μP, consider connecting the μP to one bus (such as SMBus) and use the other bus for in-circuit programming.